CyberPhoenix90/aurum-webite/docs/documentation/syntax.md

 > \<div className="hello" style={{backgroundColor:red, width:'100%'}}></div>

+However react style style objects are also supported for convenience.
+This means that valid HTML is also valid JSX for Aurum

-#### 2. Aurum can bind promises and data sources directly to the HTML in JSX
+#### 2. Aurum can bind promises, data sources and array data sources directly to the HTML in JSX

 Aurum: